redkite-labs/redkitecms-docs/book/add-custom-block.rst

-It's quite easy to understand that this view is not so useful to render our json block, so we need to extend the getHtml method to render another view, but since 1.1.x release, this method has been declared as **final**, so it is not overridable anymore.
+It's quite easy to understand that this view is not so useful to render our json block, so we need to extend the getHtml method to render another view, but since 1.1.x release, this method has been declared as **final**, so it is not overridable any more.

-Luckylly it calls the **renderhtml** protected method, the one that must be extended to render a different view than the default one.
+Luckyily it calls the **renderhtml** protected method, the one that must be extended to render a different view than the default one.

 This method has already been added by the command that generates the App-Block:

 .. code-block:: php

-    // src/AlphaLemon/Block/BootstrapButtonTutorialBlockBundle/Core/Block/AlBlockManagerBootstrapButtonTutorialBlock.php
+    // src/RedKite/Block/BootstrapButtonTutorialBlockBundle/Core/Block/AlBlockManagerBootstrapButtonTutorialBlock.php
     protected function renderHtml()
     {
         $items = $this->decodeJsonContent($this->alBlock->getContent());